Honza-R/PM6-ML_ASE_calculator/README.md

 ML Correction Models
 --------------------

-The parameters for the ML correction used in PM6-ML, the model checkpoint file, are provided separately in the [MOPAC-ML repository](https://github.com/Honza-R/mopac-ml) and licensed under the Academic Software Licence provided therein.
+The parameters for the ML correction used in the PM6-ML, the model checkpoint file, are provided separately in the [MOPAC-ML repository](https://github.com/Honza-R/mopac-ml) and are licensed under the Academic Software License provided therein.
 To use the PM6-ML calculator, download at least the default model, `PM6-ML_correction_seed8_best.ckpt`, from there.

-The path to the model file has to be passed to the calculator.
-One option is to hardcode it in the initialization of the calculator, e.g. as
+The path to the model file must be provided to the calculator.
+One option is to hardcode the path in the calculator's initialization, e.g., as

 ```
 atoms.calc = PM6MLCalculator(model_file="your_path_to/PM6-ML_correction_seed8_best.ckpt")
 ```

-A more portable option is to set the path to the model in an evironment variable `PM6ML_MODEL`, e.g. using `export PM6ML_MODEL=your_path_to/PM6-ML_correction_seed8_best.ckpt` in bash, and then initializing the model without any arguments:
+A more portable option is to set the path to the model in the environment variable `PM6ML_MODEL`, for example using `export PM6ML_MODEL=your_path_to/PM6-ML_correction_seed8_best.ckpt` in bash.
+Then,  the calculator can be initialized without any arguments:

 ```
 atoms.calc = PM6MLCalculator()